ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-gen-common.md

 > Note: The tutorials in this document assume the use of a PXIe-148X GMSL or FPD-Link Generation Interface module and an Acquisition Interface module connected to SI0 and SO0 of the respective modules.
 A Leopard Imaging IMX490 camera is also used to acquire packet data and replay it through a generation interface module.
 See PXIe-148X Getting Started Example - Basic Acquisition Tutorial and Basic Generation Tutorial for specific setup if needed.

 ## Generation and Acquisition Topics
-This tutorial expects that SO0 of a generation card and SI0 of an acquisition card are cabled together.
-This tutorial will use one generation LabVIEW project and one acquisition LabVIEW project to demonstrate the generation capabilities of the 148x generation interface devices.
+This tutorial expects that SO0 of a generation module and SI0 of an acquisition module are cabled together.
+This tutorial will use one generation LabVIEW project and one acquisition LabVIEW project to demonstrate the generation capabilities of the generation module.

 > Note: For the purposes of this tutorial, all input control values not specified should be left as the default value.